splunk/public-o11y-docs/gdi/get-data-in/rum/ios/rum-ios-data-model.rst

 Resource attributes
 ==============================================

-By default, the iOS RUM agent adds the following resource attributes to all spans:
+By default, the iOS RUM library adds the following resource attributes to all spans:

 .. list-table::
    :widths: 20 10 70